spcourse/acquisition/minai/10 transforming/contents.md

 - How many lines do you expect the file to have?
 - Does the top 5 in your file correspond to what you find on IMDB?
 - Are the movies sorted properly?
+Both on year **and** then by rating?
 - Does the optional command line argument `-n` work properly?
 Ask yourself the questions above for different values of N.

 ## Done

-In the next step you'll visualize the date to finally answer the question: What year had the best average IMDB rating for it's top 5 movies?
+In the next step you'll gather some more data that we need to answer our research questions.